 “D: Program Files” is the path your new link refers to.

 Note: If you want to learn more about how to move program files from SSD to HDD, please check this article: Move Program Files to Another Drive Windows 10/8/7 | 3 Ways.

 Wrapping things up

 Now you can tell your friends what to do if they are facing the issue about how to transfer files from SSD to HDD in Windows 11/10/8/7, whether it's personal data, user files or program files.
 The same is true for how to transfer files from SSD to SSD.
 Just choose an appropriate method according to what kind of data you want to transfer.

 For personal data, you could consider using AOMEI Backupper Standard.
 This program works great and it is easy to handle.
 No need to confront the process interface of transferring on the desktop because this program will finish it at backstage.

-In addition, you still can use it to move OS from SSD to HDD with System Backup and System Restore or System Clone (supported by AOMEI Backupper Professional), move files between hard drive with Disk Clone, backup or sync changes with Incremental and Differential Backup, etc. And AOMEI Backupper Server will be a better choice if you’re using a server system.
+In addition, you still can use it to move OS from SSD to HDD with System Backup and System Restore or System Clone (supported by AOMEI Backupper Professional), clone SSD to larger SSD with Disk Clone, backup or sync changes with Incremental and Differential Backup, etc. And AOMEI Backupper Server will be a better choice if you’re using a server system.